 Duplex ultrasound is most commonly used to evaluate the blood flow in various arteries and veins in the body.
 The scan can help diagnose the following conditions:

-- Widening of the main artery in the tummy (abdominal aneurysm).
+- Widening of the main artery in the tummy (abdominal aortic aneurysm).
+Ultrasound scans are used in the national screening programmes across the UK for abdominal aortic aneurysm.

 - Blockage to an artery (an arterial occlusion).